wordofwarning/wordofwarning.org/current/2016-springsummer/redux/index.md

 rootpath: "../../../"

 # ABOUT THE SHOW - GENERIC
-artist: "Richard DeDomenici<br>+ Eggs Collective" # the name of the artist or company
+artist: "Richard DeDomenici<br> and Eggs Collective" # the name of the artist or company
 show: "Queer As Yolk: Redux" # the name of the show
 artist_size: 2
 show_size: 2